 with tented camp and campground

-at the Sabaki River Mouth Estuary
+at the Sabaki River Mouth Estuary,

 The newly renovated four-room hotel is on a hill overlooking the estuary and Indian Ocean.
-The four large rooms have private showers, flush toilets, and electricity and lanterns.
+The four large rooms have private showers, flush toilets, and electricity.
 The hotel solves the problem naturalists, photographers and birdwatchers face in finding comfortable accommodations in a natural setting, close to this and other wildlands of the region.
 Meals can be arranged and a tented camp and safe camping are available.
-Beautiful Kenya coastal natural areas like, Gedi Ruins, Sokoke Forest, Mirafa Colored Canyons, Watamu Marine Park and Mida Creek are less than an hour away.
+Beautiful Kenya coastal natural areas like, Gedi Ruins, Sokoke Forest, Mirafa Colored Canyons, Watamu Marine Park and Mida Creek Estuary are less than an hour away.
 Malindi airport and town center market are less than a half hour away.
 Photography options of people and natural subjects are infinite.

 The Sabaki River Delta Hotel lies on a hill overlooking ponds, the Sabaki River and estuary, and the Indian Ocean.
 There are two upstairs rooms and two downstairs.
 A small library of African natural history books is available, as are binoculars.
 Meals are taken in covered verandas or on the balcony.

 The Sabaki campsite is located on the same breezy hill just 150 meters from the cottage.
 A grove of cashew trees affords shade, and washing and drinking water are provided in tanks.
 Showers and toilets are available at the Hotel.
 A guard is always on duty, although the area is very peaceful.

 Traditional meals are generally served, including fish, ugali (maize porridge), vegetables, fruits, tea or coffee.
 Beer, soft drinks, and juices are available and special meals and food items can be arranged.